glic3rinu/passlib/docs/password_hash_api.rst

 .. note::

-    Whether a hash supports a particular configuration keywoard (such as ``rounds``) can be determined from it's documentation page; but also programmatically from it's :attr:`~PasswordHash.setting_kwds` attribute.
+    Whether a hash supports a particular configuration keyword (such as ``rounds``) can be determined from its documentation page; but also programmatically from its :attr:`~PasswordHash.setting_kwds` attribute.

 That concludes the most basic example, but there are a few more common use-cases, such as how to use the :meth:`~PasswordHash.identify` method::